Dr. med. Dirk Manski

 Normal Findings

 See the section abdominal X-ray for normal findings of the initial KUB (plain film).
-The retrograde contrast media injection reveals a slim upper urinary tract; for the normal anatomy, see the previous section intravenous urography, and fig. radiological anatomy of the renal calyces.
+The retrograde contrast medium injection reveals a slim upper urinary tract; for the normal anatomy, see the previous section intravenous urography, and fig. radiological anatomy of the renal calyces.
 Sometimes air bubbles mimic filling defects suspicious for a stone or tumor.
 After removing the ureteral catheter, the contrast medium flows into the bladder.

 Radiological anatomy of the renal calyces without hydronephrosis.
 The papillae protrude into the calyces and produce a characteristic image in the X-ray depending on the projection.
 In the profile, the impression of the papillae with pointed fornices is seen (left).
 In an oblique and orthograde projection, the papillae and fornices cause an annular shadow (center and right).